Turkish involvement in the Syrian civil war: Rojava expansion and increased Turkish hostility

-On 24 and 25 October 2015, Kurds said the Turkish military opened fire at its forces in Tal Abyad after the majority Arab town was included into Kobanî Canton.
-The Turkish Prime Minister Ahmet Davutoglu confirmed it, saying "we hit it twice,".
-There were no casualties in the shooting and the Kurdish forces didn't return fire.
-On 25 October, Turkish forces also attacked the village of Buban.
-During the attack two civilians were wounded.
+On 24 and 25 October 2015, Kurds said the Turkish military opened fire at its forces in Tell Abyad after the majority Arab town was included into Kobani Canton.
+Davutoğlu confirmed it, saying "we hit it twice".
+There were no casualties in the shooting and the Kurdish forces did not return fire.
+On 25 October, Turkish forces also attacked the village of Buban, wounding two civilians during the attack.

-In addition, the Syrian Observatory for Human Rights said that Turkish troops were shelling the road to the west of the town of Tal Rifaat and also the region to the west of the Syrian border town of Azaz, but failed to stop the advance of the Kurdish forces.
+In addition, SOHR said that Turkish troops were shelling the road to the west of Tal Rifaat and the region to the west of the Syrian border town of Azaz, but failed to stop the advance of the Kurdish forces.
 On 16 February 2016, Turkish forces continued to shell the positions of Syrian Kurds in northern Syria for the fourth day.
 Turkish military said that it was retaliating to fire coming from the region.
 On 17 February 2016, in Ankara, a car bombing attack happened at night.
 The attack targeted a convoy of military vehicles.
-Turkish Prime Minister Ahmet Davutoglu and President Erdogan blamed a Syrian Kurdish militia fighter working with Kurdish militants inside Turkey for a suicide car bombing, and vowed retaliation in both Syria and Iraq.
-However the Kurdistan Freedom Falcons (TAK) took responsibility for the attack and said they targeted security forces.
+Davutoğlu and President Erdoğan blamed a Syrian Kurdish militia fighter working with Kurdish militants inside Turkey for a suicide car bombing, and vowed retaliation in both Syria and Iraq.
+However the Kurdistan Freedom Falcons took responsibility for the attack and said they targeted security forces.

-On 22 February 2016, U.S.–Russia joint cease-fire deal announced to take effect in Syria on 27 Feb, but the "cessation of hostilities" does not include ISIL and the al-Nusra Front, the main jihadist factions.
-On 24 Feb, Turkish president, Erdoğan, during a speech said that "The PYD and the YPG need to be out of the scope of the cease-fire, just like Daesh (ISIL) is,".
-Turkish president Recep Tayyip Erdogan said that Turkey would continue shelling Kurdish militants across the border in Syria, despite calls from Washington and other Western capitals to halt the attacks.
-On 19 February Turkish artillery units shelled again PYD targets in northern Syria.
+In February 2016, Turkey and Saudi Arabia were pressing for ground operations in Syria, hoping for the involvement of the U.S. and other allies.
+The leader of Hezbollah said Turkey and Saudi Arabia were using the Islamic State group as a "pretext" to launch a ground operation in Syria.
+On 17 February 2016, Erdoğan said that Turkey would continue shelling Kurdish militants across the border in Syria, despite calls from Washington and other Western capitals to halt the attacks.
 Opposition groups reported that over the previous few days they had brought over 2,000 reinforcements with heavy equipment from the Idlib area, through Turkey assisted by Turkish forces, to fight against Kurdish militias north of Aleppo and to support rebels in Azaz.
-Pentagon Press Secretary Peter Cook said that Turkey's shelling of YPG forces in northern Syria would be an "ongoing topic of conversation" between USA and Turkey.
+Pentagon Press Secretary Peter Cook said that Turkey's shelling of YPG forces in northern Syria would be an "ongoing topic of conversation" between the United States and Turkey.
 On 4 March 2016, the YPG militia said that Turkey's tanks had fired dozens of shells at its positions in the area of Afrin in northwest Syria.
-On 8 March, Mortar shells fired from Syria in Turkey and killed 2 civilians, the Turkish military returned fire into Syria.
-According to Prime Minister Ahmet Davutoglu, Islamic State militants were responsible for the attack.
+On 8 March, mortar shells fired from Syria in Turkey, killing two civilians and prompting the Turkish military to return fire into Syria.
+According to Davutoğlu, Islamic State militants were responsible for the attack.